mibroome/wind-ae/README.md

 - Just want a grid of mass loss rates for pure-Hydrogen, low-flux-EUV-irradiated planets?
 See [Kubyshkina & Fossati](https://ui.adsabs.harvard.edu/abs/2021RNAAS...5...74K/abstract)
 - Want a grid of mass loss rates for pure-Hydrogen, high-flux-XUV-irradiated planets?
 See [Owen & Jackson (2012)](https://ui.adsabs.harvard.edu/abs/2012MNRAS.425.2931O/abstract)

->Want your model added to this list or to update the short bio?
+>Want your model added to this list or to update the short bio given above?
 Email mabroome@ucsc.edu

 Requirements
 ------------

 `Wind-AE` requires the following packages and will pip install them automatically by following the Installation guide below.

-* `python`
+* `python`>3.9.12
 * `numpy`
 * `scipy`
 * `astropy`